 Of course, one of the first things most new owners will do is select the DollyZoom function from the Mavic 2 Zoom's submenu and bore YouTube users with a surfeit of Vertigo-style snippets of themselves standing in front of a large subject like a monument or a mountain, while the whole background lunges forward behind them as if it were pumped up on steroids.
 It’s a brilliant effect used by Hitchcock, Spielberg and other directors but it will wear thin.

 Perhaps the most attractive thing about the Mavic 2 Zoom is its price.
 It’s £250 less than the Pro and yet it shoots the same quality video while sharing the same superb flying characteristics.
 However, there may come a time when you wish to shoot some ravishing RAW hi-res aerial stills to impress the masses on Flickr, Pexels and 500px.
 If that’s the case, we’d recommend opting for the Mavic 2 Pro instead.

-Parrot’s foldable ANAFI is the first drone to take on DJI's squadron of premium consumer camera drones, and not get shot down.
-It's a handy amount cheaper than the Mavic Air, with an RRP of £629.99, and proves only a little less enjoyable to use and fly.
+The foldable Parrot ANAFI is the first drone to take on DJI's squadron of premium consumer camera drones, and not get shot down.
+It's a handy amount cheaper than the outgoing Mavic Air, and proves only a little less enjoyable to use and fly.